mobilusoss/react-ellipsis-text/README.md

   * `tooltip`: Tooltip will be display when `true`

-  * `copyOnClick`: Original text will be copied into clipboard when tooltip is clicked.
+  * `clipboard`: Original text will be copied into clipboard when tooltip is clicked.

 ## Usage example